Integration and Automation Tools and Technologies

 • Integration and Orchestration Adoption Patterns and Use Cases

-• Event-Driven Automation and Its Impact on Integration Tools
+• Event-Driven Automation and Event Brokers

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.